jomo0825/MrFuGenerativeAI/README.md

    git clone https://github.com/yourusername/MrFuGenerativeAI.git
    cd MrFuGenerativeAI

-2. Setup the Environment:

-In each Jupyter notebook, run the 1st cell to install required python packages.
+2. Setup the Environment: In each Jupyter notebook, run the 1st cell to install required python packages.

-3. Running the WebUI:

-For Google Colab, open the corresponding notebook github address and follow the in-notebook instructions.
+3. Running the WebUI: For Google Colab, open the corresponding notebook github address and follow the in-notebook instructions.

 For local setups, run the provided scripts in VSCode with Jupyter plugin installed to launch the Gradio WebUI.

 # Usage
-Diffusion Model: Run the Gradio WebUI to start inferencing using Stable Diffusion v1.5.
+1. Diffusion Model: Run `<MrFu_Stable_Diffusion_WebUI.ipynb>` to lauch Gradio WebUI and start inferencing using Stable Diffusion v1.5.

-Textual Inversion: Train your custom Textual Inversion model via the provided WebUI.
+2. Textual Inversion: Run `<MrFu_Textual_Inversion.ipynb>` to train your custom Textual Inversion model via the provided WebUI.

-Dreambooth: Initiate Dreambooth training using the Colab notebook or local setup, keeping in mind the VRAM requirements.
+3. Dreambooth: Run `<MrFu_Dreambooth.ipynb>`to initiate Dreambooth training using the Colab notebook or local setup, keeping in mind the VRAM requirements.

-LoRA: Train a LoRA model and generate <pytorch_lora_weights_kohya.safetensors> compatible with A1111 WebUI.
+4. LoRA: Run `<MrFu_LoRA.ipynb>` to train a LoRA model and generate <pytorch_lora_weights_kohya.safetensors> compatible with A1111 WebUI.

 For more detailed instructions, please refer to the individual module documentation within this repository.